 You will next be asked if you are a company or a person.
 You are a person, so check the button and fill in your name in the box.

-You will then be asked if you want to index page and posts.
+You will then be asked if you want to index pages and posts.
 You want both to be indexed on Google.
 Make sure the radial button says yes for each of these.

 You then need to indicate your default title settings.
 You can leave what you see here and always edit later.

-The final steps are to sign up for emails or trainings (decide what you want to do) and then you are done.
+The final steps are to sign up for emails or training (decide what you want to do), and then you are done.
 Yoast is added to your site, but we still need to create the sitemap.